kilmarzo/Deploying-secure-Azure-resources/README.md

-Certainly!
-Here's a sample README that includes the commands you provided and the assignment details:

----

 # Azure Resources Deployment Assignment

 The purpose of this assignment is to gain hands-on experience in creating Azure resources using shell-based tools and to secure the created resources through Azure Active Directory.